Language Elements

 Functions

-Main Function - This function declared as fun main() is the entry point for a Kotlin program.
+Main Function - The entry point for a Kotlin program.

 fun main() {